boulesnane/Arabic-Text-Steganography-by-Using-Kashida-and-Arabic-Diacritics/README.md

 # Arabic-Text-Steganography-by-Using-Kashida-and-Arabic-Diacritics
 This method hides an Arabic text inside another based on a hybrid approach.
-Both Kashida and Arabic Diacritics are used to hide the Arabic text inside another text.
+Both Kashida and Arabic Diacritics are used to hide the Arabic text inside another text [1].

 # REFERENCES
 1. Alshahrani, Haya Mesfer S., and George Weir.
 "Hybrid Arabic text steganography."
 International Journal of Computer and Information Technology 6.6 (2017): 329-338.